focusaurus/hexagonal-lambda/readme.md

   - Run a single test file: `NODE_ENV=test tap code/get-hex/unit-tests-tap.js`
   - Run some tests in a  file: `NODE_ENV=test tap --grep=example code/get-hex/unit-tests-tap.js`
     - This will only run tests whose description includes "example"
-  - Run a few tests: `NODE_ENV=test tap code/get-hex/unit-tests-tap.js code/post-up/unit-tests-tap.js`
+  - Run a few test files: `NODE_ENV=test tap code/get-hex/unit-tests-tap.js code/post-up/unit-tests-tap.js`
-  - debug a single test file: `NODE_ENV=test node --debug-brk --inspect code/get-hex/unit-tests-tap.js`
+  - debug a single test file: `NODE_ENV=test node --inspect-brk --inspect code/get-hex/unit-tests-tap.js`
+    - Or since debugging in node v6.10 which is what AWS lambda supports at the moment is buggy, you can debug in newer node:
+    - `NODE_ENV=test nvm exec v8.9.0 node --inspect --inspect-brk code/get-hex/unit-tests-tap.js`
 - Run a lambda locally: `node code/get-hex/run.js`
   - Edit the sample event object in the code as needed before calling the lambda handler to simulate a specific case of interest
 - Run code coverage: `npm run coverage`
-- Preview terraform: `(cd terraform/dev && ave terraform plan)`
+- Preview terraform: `(cd terraform/dev && run-pass terraform plan)`
-- Provision for real: `(cd terraform/dev && ave terraform apply)`
+- Provision for real: `(cd terraform/dev && run-pass terraform apply)`
 - Run smoke (integration/system) tests
-  - `export API_URL=$(cd terraform/dev && ave terraform output api_url)`
+  - `export HL_API_URL=$(cd terraform/dev && run-pass terraform output api_url)`
     - where "terraform/dev" is the desired deployment to test
   - `npm run smoke` with the appropriate values for your deployment
-- Trigger an API Gateway deployment: `ave node bin/deploy-apig.js dev`
+- Trigger an API Gateway deployment: `run-pass npm run deploy-apig dev`
   - Substitute `demo` for `dev` to target that deployment
   - Note our terraform-triggered deployments currently have an ordering issue where they fire before other APIG changes are done, so manually deploying is sometimes required.
-- Build OpenAPI JSON for documentation: `ave node ./bin/build-openapi.js`
+- Build OpenAPI JSON for documentation: `run-pass npm run openapi`
   - Spits out JSON to stdout.
 Copy/paste to a swagger UI if you want a pretty site.
-  - `ave ./bin/build-openapi.js demo` if you want to set the demo deployment as the base URL
+  - `run-pass npm run openapi demo` if you want to set the demo deployment as the base URL

 ## Filesystem Layout